joker-b/AnimTaskMgr/README.md

 When a task has a WrapupFunc defined, the WrapUp will execute on the next animation frame after the task completes.
 It will also execute before any chained task begins.

-This interplay between chaining and wrapup functions are the only way to get the wrapup function to execute if you've assigned it to an otherwise-infinite task.
+This interplay between chaining and wrapup functions is the only way to get the wrapup function to execute if you've assigned it to an otherwise-infinite task.

 ## Interpolators

-Details coming soon, prommise.
+Details coming soon, promise.
+Any function that takes a 0-1 value and returns a similar value will work!
+You can also apply Tween.js interpolators.

+### Why not use Tween.js or (insert package name) instead of AnimTaskMgr?

+AnimTaskMgr cam out of a desire to use timed tasks for losts of things that don't really need animation.
+You can use Tween.js's update() for this, but you carry all the baggage of Tween's parameter update mechanism, which I didn't need.
+Six of one, half-dozen of the other.